avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 26 : Scrollspy
 Automatically update Bootstrap navigation or list group components based on scroll position to indicate which link is currently active in the viewport.

+### - Day 27 : Collapse
+Toggle the visibility of content across your project with a few classes and our JavaScript plugins.